SimpleStepper/Google-Advanced-Analytics-Capstone/README.md

 # Analyze
 EDA was conducted fully within Python.
 This section will highlight the most important insights gathered during the data exploration phase.

-1.**Correlation Heatmap**
+**1.Correlation Heatmap**

 A Correlation Heatmap was made to identify which features should be investigated.
-By creating the heatmap, we understand that Last Evaluation, Number of Projects, Average Monthly Hours, and Satisfaction level all potentially correlate with employees leaving the company.
+By creating the heatmap, we understand that **Last Evaluation, Number of Projects, Average Monthly Hours, and Satisfaction level all potentially correlate with employees leaving the company**.

 ![image](https://github.com/user-attachments/assets/fe0c6a87-6640-4924-9b95-12affa2a99a1)

-2. *Monthly Hours compared to Number of Projects*
+**2. Monthly Hours compared to Number of Projects**